RNCDev/fp-venture-day/content.md

 ### 10:15am – 10:45am
 **Kara Spiller**

-Dr. Kara Spiller is a Professor in Drexel University's School of Biomedical Engineering, Science, and Health Systems.
+Kara Spiller is a Professor in Drexel University's School of Biomedical Engineering, Science, and Health Systems.
 Her research interests include the role of immune cells in tissue repair and regeneration, the design of immunomodulatory biomaterials, and international engineering education.
 Dr. Spiller's work is funded by the NIH, the NSF, and private foundations.
 She has received several awards, including a Fulbright fellowship, the NSF CAREER award, and the United States Department of State ASPIRE prize.

 ### 10:45am – 11:15am
 **Matthew Hayes**

-Dr. Matthew R. Hayes is the Albert J. Stunkard Professor in Psychiatry at the Perelman School of Medicine, University of Pennsylvania.
+Matthew R. Hayes is the Albert J. Stunkard Professor in Psychiatry at the Perelman School of Medicine, University of Pennsylvania.
 He also serves as the Vice Chair of Basic and Translational Neuroscience in the Department of Psychiatry and directs the Molecular and Neural Basis of Psychiatric Disease Section.
 Dr. Hayes's research aims to identify and characterize neural signaling pathways that control food intake and body weight regulation, with the goal of developing treatments for obesity and related co-morbidities.

 ### 11:15am – 11:45am
 **Speaker TBD**